 Launched in 2019, this Osmanthus EDP is fabulously floral and unisex at the same time.
 Promise.

 Slightly bitter neroli meets sweet green mandarin in the intro.
 Both have honeyed citrus undertones.

 Peony maintains the sunny freshness, while silky ambrette gives it a natural musky vibe.
 Pink pepper, with a hint of rosiness, accentuates the floral vibe in a fresh and spicy way.

 The osmanthus is richly fruity, with milky accents of apricot and peach.
 Its sensual character is complemented by a tinge of earthy patchouli, without becoming unbearably sweet.

 14. Blu Mediterraneo – Bergamotto Di Calabria La Spugnatura EDT

-The latest addition to the Blu Mediterraneo range don’t come cheap.
-Partly because it’s a limited edition.
-Which, as smart consumers, we often know means diddly-squat.
+The latest addition to the Blu Mediterraneo range doesn’t come cheap partly because it’s a limited edition.
+Which, as intelligent consumers, we often know means diddly-squat.
 But in the case of this Aqua di Parma fragrance, it is something special.